-It is believed to be caused by poor cultivation methods and, once noted, can be halted before it damages any more of the plant.
-Corky scab on cactus is primarily an aesthetic disease, but it can have economic impact in commercial growing.
+It is believed to be caused by poor cultivation methods and once noted, can be halted before it damages any more of the plant.
+Corky scab on cactus is primarily an aesthetic disease, but it can have an economic impact on commercial growing.
 Luckily, the problem is easy to prevent by changing cultural methods.

-As one of the more common diseases of cactus, corky scab is thought to be the result of overwatering, low temperatures and poor ventilation.
-It is most common in areas where there is abundant, warm water in soil and cool, moist temperatures.
-Other situations thought to stimulate the disease are high light, injury to the plant, chemicals and poor drainage.
+As one of the more common diseases of cacti, corky scab is thought to be the result of overwatering, low temperatures, and poor ventilation.
+It is most common in areas where there is abundant warm water in the soil and cool, moist temperatures.
+Other situations thought to stimulate the disease are high light, injury to the plant, chemicals, and poor drainage.

 Since most of these conditions can be controlled, cactus scab treatment relies upon changing the cultural situation and methods.
-Outdoor plants may need to be moved to a location where more control over wind, temperature and ambient humidity are possible.
+Outdoor plants may need to be moved to a location where more control over wind, temperature, and ambient humidity is possible.

 Cactus Scab Treatment

 If plants are indoors or in a greenhouse, increase ventilation.
 Increase the temperature of the area in which the plant is being grown.
-Avoid fertilizing in fall and winter, and do not use a formula with a high nitrogen content.
-Keep light bright but not above 14,000 foot candles, or lumens.
-If necessary, repot the plant into fresh cactus mixture.
+Avoid fertilizing in fall and winter, and do not use a formula with high nitrogen content.
+Keep light bright but not above 14,000-foot (4,267 m.) candles, or lumens.
+If necessary, repot the plant into a fresh cactus mixture.